Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 For SMBs with tighter margins and smaller IT teams, overlooking TCO can turn an ERP system into a long-term burden instead of a driver of business growth.

-Proprietary ERP: Long-Term Cost, Licensing & Upgrade Challenges
+Proprietary ERP: Long-Term Cost, Licensing, and Upgrade Challenges

 Proprietary ERP vendors dominate the enterprise market, but their pricing models can place long-term financial pressure on SMBs.
-Recurring licensing and subscription fees are one of the biggest cost drivers.
+Recurring licensing and subscription fees are often among the biggest cost drivers.
 A mid-sized US retailer with 70 users may start with an entry-level subscription that looks reasonable at first.
-However, once the business adds modules for inventory, advanced reporting, or foreign currency transactions, annual costs can rise quickly.
-Over a decade, subscription renewals can become two to three times higher than the initial implementation cost.
+However, once the business adds modules for inventory management, advanced reporting, or foreign currency transactions, annual costs can rise quickly.

 Another hidden cost is vendor-driven upgrade cycles.
 Businesses often have to follow the vendor’s timeline for version retirements, system upgrades, and compatibility changes.
-Upgrade costs can reach 20–30 percent of the original project budget, especially when external consultants are required.
+Upgrade costs may reach 20 to 30 percent of the original project budget, especially when external consultants are required.
 Additional paid modules or connectors may also be needed to integrate with e-commerce platforms like Shopify, WooCommerce, or Amazon FBA, or to meet European VAT and GDPR requirements.
 These expenses are part of the broader vendor ecosystem.

-Over a ten-year lifecycle, an SMB may spend approximately $1.2–$1.5 million maintaining a proprietary ERP environment, even if the initial implementation cost seemed manageable.
+Over a ten-year lifecycle, an SMB may spend approximately $1.2 million to $1.5 million maintaining a proprietary ERP environment, depending on user count, modules, integrations, support requirements, and upgrade needs.

 10-Year ERP TCO Comparison: Proprietary ERP vs Open Source ERP